-In view of this independence, the inverse relationship in Figure 4.6 suggests that the structure of manufacturing in Japan exhibits both hierarchical and specialization-concentration structure.
+In view of this independence, the inverse relationship in Figure 16 suggests that the structure of manufacturing in Japan exhibits both hierarchical and specializationconcentration structure.
 Moreover, these two concepts appear to be complementary in that specialization-concentration tends to be strongest in those industries where hierarchies are the weakest.
 This suggests that perhaps a more satisfactory theory of urban industrial structure should involve a synthesis of these two ideas.

-5 NAS Rule
+5. NAS RULE

-In addition to the Hierarchy Principle itself, it was also shown in Mori et al. [13, Theorems 1 and 2] that this Principle has consequences for both the Number-Average Size (NAS) Rule for industries and the Rank-Size Rule for cities.
+In addition to the Hierarchy Principle itself, it was also shown in Mori, Nishikimi and Smith (2008, Theorems 1 and 2) that this Principle has consequences for both the NAS Rule for industries and the Rank-Size Rule for cities.
 In particular, it was shown that in the presence of the Hierarchy Principle, these two rules are essentially equivalent.
 While these analytical results require that the classical (population based) Hierarchy Principle hold exactly, they still suggest that in the presence of a strong hierarchical industrial structure, these two rules should continue to exhibit a close relationship.
-In this regard, it was shown empirically in Mori et al. [13] that for the presence-based version of the Hierarchy Principle, both of these rules indeed exhibit strong statistical significance.
-For the present cluster-based version of this Principle, it was also shown in Mori and Smith [14] that both of these rules not only exhibit strong statistical stability over a twenty-year time span.
+In this regard, it was shown empirically in Mori, Nishikimi, and Smith (2008) that for the presence-based version of the Hierarchy Principle, both of these rules indeed exhibit strong statistical significance.
+For the present cluster-based version of this Principle, it was also shown in Mori and Smith (2009a) that both of these rules not only exhibit strong statistical significance, but also remarkable stability over a 20-year time span.

-With respect to the Rank-Size Rule in particular, the regression for 2000/2001 in expression (13) of Mori and Smith [14] confirms the significance of this relation for our present set of city data.46 However, since the NAS Rule involves both industry and city data, and since our combined industry-city data differs from both these previous papers (as discussed in Section 2.5.2 above), it is of interest to reconsider the NAS Rule within the present setting.
-Hence the main objective of this section is to reconfirm the NAS Rule using the cluster-based choice cities generated by our present sets of industries, I, and cities, U.
+With respect to the Rank-Size Rule in particular, the regression for 2000/2001 in expression (13) of Mori and Smith (2009a) confirms the significance of this relation for our present set of city data.49 However, since the NAS Rule involves both industry and city data, and since our combined industry-city data differ from both these previous papers